A real-analytic Jordan curve cannot bound infinitely many relative minima of area

-We analyze the way in which the zeroes $a_i(t)$ of the function $f$ in the Weierstrass representation approach zero as $t$ goes to zero.
+Let $g(z)$ be the stereographic projection of the unit normal $N$ to $u^t$.
+Then the poles of $g$, say $a_i(t)$, are the places where $N(z)$ is the ``north pole'' $(0,0,1)$.
+We analyze the way in which the $a_i(t)$ approach zero as $t$ goes to zero.
 These go to zero asymptotically in this way: $a_i(t) = \alpha_i t^\gamma$, for some $\gamma$.
 Possibly some of the $a_i$ go to zero faster than others; we group the $a_i$ into ``rings'', each ring containing the roots that go to zero with the same power of $t$.
 In the vicinity of (some of) these $a_i$ the Gauss map of $u^t$ for $t > 0$ must contribute enough Gaussian area to make about $2m\pi$ ``extra'' Gaussian area, which will disappear in the limit to account for the branch point term in the Gauss-Bonnet-Sasaki-Nitsche formula.
 Consider the behavior of the normal $N$ on the boundary near the point where the branch point is when $t=0$.
 The normal must be perpendicular to the boundary, so it is confined to the vicinity of the $YZ$-plane if we take $\Gamma$ to be tangent to the $X$-axis.
 But its behavior there might be quite uncontrollable, and moreover, several of the $a_i$ can be associated with the same $\alpha_i$.